gekatateam/neptunus/plugins/processors/sql/README.md

 # Sql Processor Pluign

 The `sql` processor plugin performs SQL query using incoming events.
 This plugin based on [jmoiron/sqlx](https://github.com/jmoiron/sqlx) package.
+See drivers list [here](../../common/sql/DRIVERS.md).

 An event label may be used as a table name using `table_placeholder` parameter.